run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDeploymentInsufficientReplicas.md

 ## Diagnosis

-run

-`kubectl get deployment -n runai kubectl get deployment -n runai-backend`

-One or more of the deployment will missing pods
+Run `kubectl get deployment -n runai kubectl get deployment -n runai-backend` to see if one or more of the deployments are missing pods.

 ## Mitigation

-Run

-`kubectl describe deployment X -n runai/runai-backend kubectl describe replicaset X -n runai/runai-backend kubectl logs deployment/X -n runai/runai-backend`

-Try to figure out why the deployment cannot create pods.
+Run `kubectl describe deployment X -n runai/runai-backend kubectl describe replicaset X -n runai/runai-backend kubectl logs deployment/X -n runai/runai-backend` to try and figure out why the deployment cannot create pods.
+Contact Run:ai if you cannot correct the issue.

-Contact runai.

-Be the first to add a reaction